-How did we get to team teaching?
+How did we get to co-teaching?
 An inclusive approach to special education is no longer a theoretical notion.
 It’s how schools deliver special education to most students with IEPs.
 By law, these students must have access to the general education curriculum alongside their peers who don’t have disabilities.
 Increasingly, schools are pushing to make inclusion an afterthought, with classrooms being designed from the start to accommodate a range of needs.

-To make this happen, general education teachers usually need help.
+To make this happen, general education teachers need help.
 Here is where special education teachers enter the fold.
 For many years, special education teachers were supporting cast members, taking needy students aside to work with them in resource rooms or other settings.
 Special education teachers would collaborate with general education teachers to make adjustments to assignments and tests that would improve access for special education students.
-Today, special education teachers continue in this collaborative role, but the trend is for them to allocate most of their time in general education classroom with the general education teacher, ideally incorporating some form of team teaching.
+Today, special education teachers continue in this collaborative role, but the trend is for them to allocate most of their time in general education classroom with the general education teacher, ideally incorporating some form of co-teaching.

 Compounding such problems, more students tend to need support than there are special education teachers available to provide it.
 If these students are dispersed among several concurrent classes, the special education teachers likely won’t get to work with them for but a few intervals during the day.
 Teachers need to be flexible, but they can’t be in more than one place at a time.
-If the students with disabilities are grouped, schools can be accused of tracking them, even if this would facilitate efficient team teaching.
+If the students with disabilities are grouped, schools can be accused of tracking them, even if this would facilitate efficient co-teaching.
 Scheduling headaches trip up good intentions.

 A typical scenario follows.
 The special education teacher is assigned, doesn’t know what to do, and ends up being an expensive assistant.
 He or she will circulate in the classroom and help wherever possible.
 This can be of benefit to students, but it might not be the best use of this professional’s skills.
-It tends to undermine the special education teacher’s standing in the eyes of students as they see him or her as a helper and not as the authority in the room.
+It tends to undermine the special education teacher’s standing in the eyes of students as students see him or her as a helper and not as the authority in the room.

-Extending the scenario, the special education teacher and general education teacher might not get along famously.
+Continuing, the special education teacher and general education teacher might not get along famously.
 They might differ in their views regarding management and in how to best support the needy learners in the classroom.
 In some highly toxic relationships, the general education might feel the special education teacher is almost an intruder rather than a teammate, while the special education teacher might feel more of an allegiance to the students than to his or her colleague.

 Beyond such a scenario, other programmatic pitfalls lurk.
 These depend on how adamant a school is about having students with IEPs in the general education classroom for the maximum amount of time.
 One of the longstanding difficulties with inclusion is making certain students who need more concentrated support aren’t being lost.
 Some students might need pull out service.
 Administrators might be reticent to arrange for this because they feel pressure per IDEA indicators to keep up the percentage of time special education students are in general education.